-Dr. Jerry McGee, a native of Rockingham, North Carolina, has two sons -- Ryan, a graduate of the University of Tennessee, who is a senior writer for ESPN the Magazine; and Sam, a graduate of Wake Forest University and Yale Law School, who is a practicing Attorney.
-He has three grandchildren – Tara, Hannah and Brooks McGee.
-He was married to Hannah Covington McGee for 33 years before her death in 1999 and married Marcella McInnis in 2009.
+Dr. Jerry E. McGee, a native of Rockingham, N.C., has two sons Ryan, a graduate of the University of Tennessee, who is a senior writer for ESPN the Magazine and Sam, a graduate of Wake Forest University and Yale Law School, who is a practicing attorney.
+Dr. McGee has three grandchildren Tara, Hannah and Brooks McGee.
+He was married to Hannah Covington McGee for 33 years before her death in 1999, and married Marcella McInnis in 2009.

 McGee has served as president of Wingate University since 1992 and is N.C.'s longest-serving college or university president.
 He received his undergraduate degree from East Carolina University, holds a master's degree from Appalachian State University and a doctorate from Nova University.

 McGee has enjoyed much success during his more than 40 years in higher education securing hundreds of millions of dollars in gifts and grants for scholarships, endowments and campus development.

 Under his leadership Wingate University has been recognized as one of the best small liberal arts colleges in the Southeast and the premier small private university in North Carolina.
 During McGee's 23-year presidency, Wingate's enrollment increased by more than 125 percent, achieved university status, became a doctoral-granting institution, began a school of pharmacy, built more than 35 new campus facilities, and added campuses in south Charlotte (Ballantyne) and Hendersonville, N.C.